Cable Tool Drilling

 Each component works together to maintain efficiency and drilling precision.
 In addition, proper coordination of these parts ensures smoother operation.

 The drilling action is powered by a walking beam system that lifts and drops the tool string.
 Consequently, each stroke creates a strong impact at the bottom of the borehole.
+When properly synchronized, the bit strikes with maximum force, which improves penetration.
+Meanwhile, a shock-absorbing system reduces mechanical stress, increases efficiency, and extends equipment life.
+Thus, this rhythmic percussion process defines the core function of Cable Tool Drilling.

 Consolidated Rock